Paralyzing Anxiety: 5 Things You Can Do When It Attacks

 - Drinking something really nasty-tasting.
 You can probably tell this strategy shocks your nervous system via your physical senses.
 Sometimes a really horrible taste will break an anxiety attack for me when nothing else is working.
 Things I've tried include a cup of straight vinegar, a big gulp of lemon juice or a shot of very cheap vodka.
 Note: I do NOT advocate drinking as a solution to anxiety!

 Opposite action is a Dialectical Behavioral Therapy (DBT) technique that basically means making yourself do the opposite of what you feel like doing.
 The idea is if you do the opposite of how you feel, your emotions will shift towards the opposite.
 This is an action step.
 Don't over-think this one!

 I know, I know!
-Smiling is the LAST thing you want to do in the middle of paralyzing anxiety!
+Smiling is the last thing you want to do in the middle of paralyzing anxiety!
 But do it anyway, because it changes the neurotransmitters in your brain.
 I'm not kidding!
 Use the DBT half-smile, even though it'll feel totally fake.
-That's OK!
+That's okay!